Shaddai

 Scribe(s)

 (soh-fer / soh-fe-REEM) n.
 Scribe(s); Writer(s).
-Soferim is a general designation for scholars and copyists in both Talmudic and later literature; a "scholastic" or learned researcher whose vocation was the study and teaching of the tradition.
-In early times the Sofer was the scholar, but later on (by the 1st century) he was primarily a functionary and teacher of children.
+The earliest sages were called soferim (literally 'those who count') because they would count all the letters in the Torah (Kiddushin 30a).
+Later the term became a general designation for scholars and copyists in both Talmudic and later literature.
+In early times the Sofer was a scholar, but later on (by the 1st century) he primarily served as a teacher of children.
 Soferim is also a tractate from Talmud that explains the halakhah for writing holy books.

 Schoolhouse